7Section7/HiFi-SoRaP-vulkan/README.md

     * Try to open QtCreator and load the project.
 When opening the project for the fisrt time, you may be asked to choose a kit (the compiler for the project).
     In our case, we have used the MSCV one:
 <a href="https://postimg.cc/tY7r3My4" target="_blank"><img src="https://i.postimg.cc/RVLjzkDK/qt-steps-windows2.png" alt="qt-steps-windows2"/></a><br/><br/>

 The MSVC2017 32 bit compiler is needed.
-If Qt doesn't automatically detects this compiler, it can be manually setup, with Inizialization pointing to "C:\Program Files\Microsoft Visual Studio\2022\Community\VC\Auxiliary\Build\vcvarsall.bat":
+If Qt doesn't automatically detect this compiler, it can be manually setup, with Inizialization pointing to "C:\Program Files\Microsoft Visual Studio\2022\Community\VC\Auxiliary\Build\vcvarsall.bat" and arguments as the image:

 <a href="https://postimg.cc/F1y1ptth" target="_blank"><img src="https://i.postimg.cc/nV57HZ09/image.png" alt="compiler-setup"/></a>

 <br/>